Former LSU player tied to murder investigation in Texas

 The Dallas Morning News reports police want to speak with Joseph, 22, related to a deadly shooting that happened March 18.
 Investigators believe Joseph was present during a confrontation that preceded the shooting, which left 20-year-old Cameron Ray dead.

 According to police, Joseph—who also goes by the rap name "YKDV Bossman Fat"—may have been part of a group that approached Ray's group and instigated the fight.
-Someone later opened fire on Ray and his friends as he walking to his car.
+Someone later opened fire on Ray and his friends as he was walking to his car.

 Reports said surveillance video showed someone involved in the fight wearing a hoodie and a "YKDV" necklace.